Lowell, Massachusetts: Public schools

-Lowell Public Schools operates district public schools.
+Lowell Public Schools operates public schools.
 Lowell High School is the district public high school.
 Non-district public schools include Greater Lowell Technical High School, Lowell Middlesex Academy Charter School, Lowell Community Charter Public School, and Collegiate Charter School of Lowell.

 Lowell Public Schools is an above average, public school district located in Lowell, MA.
 It has 14,247 students in grades Pre-K, K–12 with a student-teacher ratio of 14 to 1.

 Lowell High School students have the opportunity to take Advanced Placement® course work and exams.
 The AP® participation rate at Lowell High is 29 percent.
 The student body makeup is 50 percent male and 50 percent female, and the total minority enrollment is 68 percent with a student-teacher ratio of 14 to 1.

 Media

 The Sun is the city's daily newspaper.

 Newspaper

 The Sun, headquartered in downtown Lowell, is a major daily newspaper serving Greater Lowell and southern New Hampshire.
 The newspaper had an average daily circulation of about 42,900 copies in 2011.
 Continuing a trend of concentration of newspaper ownership, The Sun was sold to newspaper conglomerate MediaNews Group in 1997 after 119 years of family ownership.